 - A maximum of three entries may be entered per applicant

-- Birds photographed in captivity such as in zoos, wildlife parks or similar locations are not eligible.
+- Birds photographed in captivity, such as in zoos, wildlife parks or similar locations, are not eligible.

-The decision of the organisers is final and no correspondence will be entered into concerning the competition’s judging and organisation.
+The decision of the organisers is final, and no correspondence will be entered into concerning the competition’s judging and organisation.

-Announcement of winners
+Announcement of the overall winner